isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ## Identity Elements

-A common idiom in Agda's standard library are the `-identityˡ` and `-identityʳ` functions, which are properties stating a binary operation has left- and right- identities, respectively.
-An *identity* is any value which doesn't change the result.
-As we have just now shown, 0 is both a right and left identity for addition, because $x + 0 = x$ and $0 + x = x$.
-In order to get start getting familiar with these idioms, we can give new our existing proofs:
+A common algebraic structure is the idea of an *identity element*---annoyingly, "identity" in a difference sense than in algebraic identity."
+An identity element is a value which doesn't change the answer when applied as a function argument.
+That's a very abstract sentence, so let's dive into it in more detail.

+Consider addition.
+As we saw in the previous section, whenever you add zero, you don't change the result.
+That is to say that zero is an identity element for the addition function.
+Since $x + 0 = x$, zero is a *right identity* for addition, and because $0 + x = x$, zero is a *left identity* too.

+Identity values are tied to specific functions.
+Notice that *multiplication* by zero definitely changes the result, and so zero is not an identity for multiplication.
+We do, however, have an identity for multiplication: it's just the one instead.
+Identities are extremely important in algebra, because spotting one means we can simplify an expression.

+In Agda, proofs about identities are often given standard names, with the `-identityˡ` and `-identityʳ` suffixes (input as [`^l`](AgdaMode) and [`^r`](AgdaMode) respectively.)
+We prepend the function name to these, so, the proof that 0 is a left identity for `def:_+_` should be named `def:+-identityˡ`.
+Therefore, let's give better names to our functions from earlier:

 ```agda
   +-identityˡ : (x : ℕ) → zero + x ≡ x